Restaurant Reviews

-I’d always heard my mum mention Lengkok Bahru as one of the places she used to stay at as a child, yet I’d never been to the area.
-All at once, I found myself visiting the ‘hood repeatedly to dine at Abundance, a restaurant-bar with craft beer on tap, and a menu of Taiwanese nosh.
-I was drawn to the massive gua bao that I’d first seen on their socials, when they were a delivery-only, home-based operation, and was excited to head down to sample their expanded range of offerings.
+I’d always heard my mum mention Lengkok Bahru as one of the places she used to live in as a child, yet I’d never actually visited the area.
+That changed when I found myself returning to the neighbourhood repeatedly to dine at Abundance, a restaurant-bar with craft beer on tap, and a menu of Taiwanese nosh.

 Biting into the Gua Bao was soul-satisfying bliss, if not only because of how thicc the slab of pork belly was.
 It was savoury, without being overly salty, with melt-in-your-mouth layers of fat.

 I didn’t find it jelak, but just in case, there are pickles, coriander, and roasted, ground peanuts that provide acidity, crunch, and aromatic nuttiness.
-Here’s fair warning that eating these baos are a messy business, so arm yourself with wipes.
+Here’s a fair warning that eating these baos is a messy business, so arm yourself with wipes.

-The same lotus bun, notable for its soft fluffiness, sandwiches a whole fried chicken thigh in CCB ($7.90++), three letters the menu clarifies are short for Crispy Chicken Bun, just in case you thought otherwise.
-We liked that each of these baos had almost more filling than the buns could possibly hold, which here included papaya slaw, and a peanut butter Thai sauce, both of which are house-made.
+The same lotus bun, notable for its soft fluffiness, sandwiches a whole fried chicken thigh in Crispy Chicken Bun ($8.90++).
+We liked that each of these baos had almost more filling than the buns could hold, which here included papaya slaw and a peanut butter Thai sauce, both of which are house-made.

 Again, the flavours in this bao were deftly balanced─the papaya slaw was reminiscent of Thai green papaya salad, though a lot less tart, evening out the sweetness of Thai sweet chilli.
 The addition of peanut butter to this sauce lent it a touch of creaminess, while mellowing out the brighter tastes of the slaw and sweet chilli.
 As with the Gua Bao, these cut through the potential greasiness of the chicken, which remained juicy even after deep frying.